sorinirimies/tui-checkbox/DUAL_HOSTING.md

 # Dual Hosting Strategy: GitHub + Gitea

-This guide explains how to host tui-slider on both GitHub and your own Gitea instance.
+This guide explains how to host tui-checkbox on both GitHub and your own Gitea instance.

 ## Overview